 Brasserie, French, $$$

-The quintessential brassiere from prolific restaurateur Keith McNally, Balthazar remains enormously popular two decades after it first opened.
-The iconic decor features the trademark glowing “McNally gold” light, which flows over the red-leather booths and banquettes, filled with poshly dressed locals swirling red wine.
-Here you’ll find a host of French bistro classics—escargot, French onion soup, steak frites—placed in front of you by smartly suited servers, making you almost believe you’re dining in France
+The quintessential brasserie from prolific restaurateur Keith McNally, Balthazar remains enormously popular two decades after it first opened.
+The decor features the trademark glowing ‘McNally gold’ light, which flows over the red-leather booths and banquettes, usually filled with poshly dressed locals swirling red wine.
+Here, French bistro classics – snails, French onion soup, steak frites – are placed in front of you by smartly suited servers, making you almost believe you’re dining in France

 It’s all about tacos and agave at La Esquina